POLICIES

 See our Waite Collective Events page for information on our upcoming events.

-Please see below for our Code of Conduct, Equality, Diversity & Inclusion Policy, Health & Safety Policy and Safeguarding Policy.
+Please see below for our Code of Conduct, Privacy Policy, Equality, Diversity & Inclusion Policy, Health & Safety Policy and Safeguarding Policy.
 All attendees at our Waite Collective events are expected to abide by our Code of Conduct:

 Code of Conduct